KodeGO-6/Mini-Project-2-Shop-App/README.md

 ## ADDITIONAL POST-RELEASE FEATURES (OPTIONAL)
 - [ ] Cart checkout
 - [ ] Admin Dashboard
+- [ ] Database
 ---

 ## BUGS | ISSUES
+### Please list any bugs you encountered here.
+1. There is no data persistence implemented in the features of the app except for the User Login, all state will be gone if you refresh the page.

 ---